 5. Anthony/Andre Miller/Marcus Camby – 2003-04 Nuggets

-Anthony was the #3 pick in the famed 2003 Draft.
-Prior to his arrival, the Nuggets had missed the playoffs 8 straight seasons, last appearing 1995 and winning a series in 1994.
-Andre Miller signed a 6 year contract in the summer of 2003.
-Camby, the #2 overall pick in 1996, was traded to the Nuggets the year prior to Melo’s arrival, for Antonio McDyess.
+Prior to being drafted in 2003, Nuggets had missed the playoffs 8 straight seasons, last appearing in 1995 and last winning a series in 1994.
+Andre Miller signed a 6 year contract in the summer of 2003 and Marcus Camby, the #2 overall pick in 1996, was traded to the Nuggets the year prior to Melo’s arrival, for Antonio McDyess.

 Anthony led the Nuggets in scoring, averaging 21 ppg as a 19 year old.
 Miller averaged 14.8 ppg and 6.1 apg.
 Both men started all 82 games.
 Camby started 72, averaging 8.6 ppg but 10.1 rpg and 2.6 bpg.